bassmaster187/TeslaLogger/TeslaLogger/Geofence.md

 One or more shift states P N R D are valid for from and to.

-Example: R->P when shifting from R to P the command Open charge Port is sent to your car
+Example: +ocp:R->P when shifting from R to P the command Open charge Port is sent to your car

 Default: RND->P